3DCoded/Happy-Hare/_internal_/README.md

     <img src="https://img.shields.io/github/commit-activity/y/moggieuk/Happy-Hare"></a> &nbsp;
 </p>

 Happy Hare (v2) is the second edition of what started life and as alternative software control for the ERCF v1.1 ecosystem - the original open source filament changer for multi-colored printing.
 However it has now been rearchected to support most types of MMU's connected to the Klipper ecosystem.
 That includes ERCF, Tradrack, AMS-style and other custom designs.
 It has extensive configuration to allow for customization and using the installer simplifies setup for common MMU types.
 The three conceptual types of MMUs and the function and operation of their various sensors can be [found here](https://github.com/moggieuk/Happy-Hare/wiki/Conceptual-MMU) and should be consulted for any customized setup.
-It is best partnered with [KlipperScreen for Happy Hare](#---klipperscreen-happy-hare-edition) at least until the Mainsail integration is complete :-)
+It is best partnered with [KlipperScreen for Happy Hare](https://github.com/moggieuk/KlipperScreen-Happy-Hare-Edition) projet at least until the Mainsail integration is complete :-)

 Some folks have asked about making a donation to cover the cost of the all the coffee I'm drinking (actually it's been G&T lately!).
 Although I'm not doing this for any financial reward this is a BIG undertaking (9000 lines of python, 5000 lines of doc, 4000 lines of macros/config).
 I have put hundreds of hours into this project and if you find value and feel inclined a donation to PayPal https://www.paypal.me/moggieuk will certainly be spent making your life with your favorate MMU more enjoyable.
 Thank you!
 <p align="center"><a href="https://www.paypal.me/moggieuk"><img src="https://github.com/moggieuk/Happy-Hare/wiki/resources/donate.svg" width="25%"></a></p>